-He got up in front of the group and began by saying, “This is what God is saying to you …”
+He got up in front of the group and said, “This is what God is saying to you ….”

 How do I know it’s God speaking, not just this guy ‘blowing smoke’ – or worse?

-Before we move toward ‘listening to God’, let’s consider this question: “How can you know it is God speaking?”
+So before we move toward ‘listening to God,’ let’s consider this question: “How can you know it is God speaking?”

 As a person who concluded long ago that the Bible is “word of God,” my answer is a definite “yes!”
 God has spoken, and he continues to speak.

 I came to this conclusion about the Bible despite my upbringing and after long and careful consideration – but that’s another story.